Woman travels to Dubai with ‘fake’ documents, held after return to India

 “She left for Dubai on November 29 from Delhi Airport.
 She came back to India via the Dubai-Pune flight being run under Vande Bharat Mission.
-Immigration officers at the airport were curious about such a short trip.
+Immigration officers at the airport were curious about such a short trip and probed her further.
 After not getting satisfactory answers, they checked her baggage and found an Aadhar Card which had her picture but a name different than the one borne by the passport.
 They detained her and handed over the case to us,” said Pawar.

 Sitaratnam has been produced her at a local court which remanded her in police custody till August 8.
 The investigating officer argued that the police needed to interrogate her to find out more about the associate, Surya, and to probe if there was a larger ring to create passports using forged documents.